ThFriedrich/riCOM_cpp/Readme.md

 cmake ..
 msbuild .\RICOM.vcxproj /p:configuration=Release
 ```
 The executable RICOM.exe will be in the folder 'build\Release'.
-Make  sure **the file 'SDL2.dll' is in the same location as the executable**, or copy it to your system libraries, e.g. 'C:\Windows\System32'
+Make  sure **the files 'SDL2.dll', 'SDL2_image.dll', 'libfftw3f-3.dll' and 'libfftw3f-3.lib' are in the same location as the executable**.
+When using oneAPI `icx` compiler from Intel, also the libraries: **the files 'svml_dispmd.dll', 'libmmdd.dll' and 'libmmd.dll'** must be in this directory.

 ## Running the program
 ### Running in Live mode with Quantum Detector MerlinEM camera